 If you've left the military or simply want to switch providers, then the last thing you want is a long, drawn-out process that feels more like you're getting a divorce than canceling a policy.

 The process can be so frustrating that some people may simply choose to stay with their current provider.

 We want to see what USAA's cancellation process is like, from fees to when the cancellation goes into effect.

 So keep reading to see if USAA's break-up process is easy or if USAA will keep calling you back to try to change your mind.

-So make sure call USAA to cancel and keep an eye on your account to make sure charges don’t appear after canceling.
+Make sure to call USAA to cancel and keep an eye on your account to make sure charges don't appear after canceling.

 If you cancel before the next billing cycle, USAA should refund you for any unused insurance.

 For example, if you've paid ahead for three months of coverage but cancel in the first month, USAA should refund you for the unused two months of premiums.

 Now that we've covered fees and refunds let's dive into the portion of our USAA auto insurance review that reveals how you actually cancel a USAA policy.